ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v37.md

 ### Minimum number of bare metal servers
 {: #relnotes_v37-vcs-2-bms}

-For vCenter Server with NSX-T instances, you can now order an instance with only two bare metal servers for the management cluster.
+For vCenter Server with NSX-T™ instances, you can now order an instance with only two bare metal servers for the management cluster.
 The minimum RAM size for the instance to function properly is 192 GB.

 Configurations with only two servers in the management cluster are not recommended for production use.